 Most of the sweetness comes from the dates in the cakes, and the rest of it comes from the sticky maple caramel sauce that's drizzled over the tops...twice!

 After the cakes come out of the oven, you let them cool for a few minutes, in the muffin pan, and then you poke holes into the cakes with a wood skewer and drizzle the sauce over each one so the caramel soaks in and starts to earn the “sticky” part of its name.

 Once you drizzle the sauce on top, you leave it to soak in for a little while (all of it won't soak in, there will be some that remains on top).
 After letting it sit, you leave your gluten free sticky toffee puddings until you're ready to serve and when you serve (ideally, you want to serve them warm), they get another drizzle of the warm maple caramel sauce.

 The cake part, before it gets soaked in caramel, is cakey, but at the same time, dense.
 If that makes sense.
 The denseness comes from the dates, which are heavy, so the cakes don't rise and become very big and fluffy, which is perfectly fine.

 Because of the richness of this dessert, it’s perfectly fine to serve without any topping at all, they can stand on their own, just the cakes and the maple caramel sauce, but to make it a little prettier, toppings are nice!

-If you do go the topping route, you can serve it with a small scoop of vegan vanilla ice cream, or like I’ve done here, with a little drop of coconut whipped cream.
+If you do go the topping route, you can serve them with a small scoop of vegan vanilla ice cream, or like I've done here, with a little drop of coconut whipped cream.

 Let them cool and then store them in an airtight container (they will keep for about 2 days) and when you're ready to serve them, wrap them, and place them in a warm oven for a few minutes until they have heated through.